Pathoschild/canimod.github.io/for-devs/creating-a-smapi-mod.md

   | InventoryChanged | Raised after the player's inventory changes in any way (added or removed item, sorted, etc). |
   | LeveledUp | Raised after the player levels up a skill.
 This happens as soon as they level up, not when the game notifies the player after their character goes to bed. |

-  Notable bug: the `InventoryChanged` and `LeveledUp` events are raised at various times before the game is loaded, when there's no character yet.

 * <span id="save-events"></span>
   **`SaveEvents`** are raised when the player saves or loads the game.